-The 837 TR3 (Technical Report Type 3) defines what values submitters must use to signal to payers that the inbound 837 contains a reversal or correction to a claim that was previously submitted for processing.
-For both professional and institutional 837 claims, 2300 CLM05-3 (claim frequency code) must contain a value from the National UB Data Element Specification Type List, Type of Bill, and Position 3.
+The 837 TR3 (Technical Report Type 3) defines the values submitters must use to signal to payers that the inbound 837 contains a reversal or correction to a claim that was previously submitted for processing.
+For both professional and institutional 837 claims, the 2300 CLM05-3 (claim frequency code) must contain a value from the National UB Data Element Specification Type List, Type of Bill and Position 3.
 Values supported for corrections and reversals are:

 The following coding must be used:

 Segment CLM05-3 = 7